capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 - server options should be cached at boot time in order to have some information about the currently running server.
 - or: server options should be queriable via OSC from the server (s.query).
 - queryAllNodes shouldn't just post the info, but make it available as a string / unify with plotNodeTree ?
+- the already refactored Volume is good, but quite complicated.
+If it is really that hard, it should be made a general technique not restricted to this class.

 #### State Update
 - different server control (internal, local, remote). for local servers a subprocess should be used to manage the server life.